dimic-milos/Accounting/README.md

 # ISSUING FERTILIZER FROM THE WAREHOUSE BASED ON PREVIOUSLY SIGNED CONTRACT

+When the contract is signed farmer can pick up goods needed.
+Only active contracts with sufficient unused quantities can be used to issue goods to the farmer from the warehouse.

 <a href="https://imgflip.com/i/1tkz4q"><img src="https://i.imgflip.com/1tkz4q.jpg" title="made at imgflip.com"/></a>

 EXAMPLE 1:
-When the contract is signed farmer can pick up goods needed.
 User types farmers name, table with all contracts associated with that farmer is populated.
 Table show details of each contract, most importantly shows how much more of the goods can be taken off the current contract.
 Every time goods are being taken off the contract, app check if it is under signed quantities.

 <a href="https://imgflip.com/gif/1tj3it"><img src="https://i.imgflip.com/1tj3it.gif" title="made at imgflip.com"/></a>